The Swedes and Dill

 - To prepare for proofing, add a thin layer of oil inside a large mixing bowl or container.
 I prefer to use extra virgin olive oil, but any oil will work.
 Next, add the dough ball to the oiled mixing bowl and roll it around to cover the dough with oil.

 - Cover the dough ball with a clean, light towel.
 Place in a warm spot in your kitchen or use the proofing program on your oven.
 Proofing times will vary depending on how warm the kitchen is.
-The warmer the kitchen, the shorter the time will be.
-Whichever system you use, the idea is to proof the bread until it is doubled in size.
+The more generous the kitchen, the shorter the time will be.
+Whichever system you use, the idea is to proof the bread until doubled in size.

 - While the dough ball is proofing, prepare a bread pan by coating it with a light coating of olive oil or butter for the second proof.

 - Using the proofing feature in the oven, I set the first proof at (100°F or 38°C) for 1½ hours.